 Physiology I is designed as a course in General Physiology, and uses as its main source of illustration examples from the field of mammalian physiology.
 This course is self-contained and apart from serving as an introductory course to Physiology II, should be useful for students in other biological fields.
-Students wishing to enrol in Physiology I must have completed Chemistry I and Physics I. Students who have not done General Biology may do Physiology I only in special circumstances by arrangement with the Head of the School.
+Students wishing to enrol in Physiology I must have completed Chemistry I, Physics I and General Biology.

 Physiology II is a more advanced course in physiology, and is orientated towards the more biophysical aspects of physiology.
-Students taking Physiology II should have passed in the subject of Physics II.
-Any student who wishes to proceed to Physiology II and has not done Physics II can proceed only in special circumstances by arrangement with the Head of the School.
+Students taking Physiology II should have passed in the subject Biochemistry I. Any student who wishes to proceed to Physiology II and has not done Biochemistry I can proceed by arrangement with the Head of the School, provided he has passed in either Physics II or Chemistry II.

-Lecture, laboratory and tutorial arrangements for Physiology subjects are as follows:----
+Lecture, laboratory and tutorial arrangements for Physiology subjects are as follows:-